 You might be inclined to ask me, "So Megan, are you ever going to get back to making normal foods?
 You know, things that don't contain a ton of sugar?"
 And my answer would be: Yes!
 I honestly don't know what has gotten into me this holiday season.
-I have always loved making holiday treats, but never this much.
+I have always loved making holiday treats, but never quite this much.
 The only thing I can think of is that it has been an exceptional year (as in: "deviating from the norm"; not as in: "better than average").
 In so many ways.
 So to carry on with this theme, why not make exceptions on my blog, too?
 Two months of crazy sugary delicious baking?
-Awesome!
+Yes, please.

 In a large bowl, combine: